MKBasaran/EduShare/bc_project_starter/docs/01-functional-requirements.md

    - Consent not revoked
 3. If valid:
    - Return credential hash
-   - Log access: `AccessLog(owner, requester, credentialType, timestamp, GRANTED)`
-   - Emit `AccessGranted` event
+   - Emit `AccessGranted` event with all details
 4. If invalid:
+   - Emit `AccessDenied` event with reason
    - Revert with error
-   - Log failed attempt: `AccessLog(owner, requester, credentialType, timestamp, DENIED)`
-   - Emit `AccessDenied` event

 **Outputs**:
 - Credential hash returned (if access granted)
-- Access log entry created
-- `AccessGranted` or `AccessDenied` event emitted
+- `AccessGranted` or `AccessDenied` event emitted with all relevant data

 **Acceptance Criteria**:
 - No consent = access denied